anvilproject/anvil-portal/content/learn/data-analysts/reproducible-research-with-anvilpublish.md

 ### Setup

-#### Setup

-- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course, and navigate (via the HAMBURGER) to Workspaces.
+- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course and navigate (via the HAMBURGER) to Workspaces.
 - Clone the [Bioconductor-Workshop-AnVILPublish](http://Bioconductor-Workshop-AnVILPublish) workspace
   - Unique workspace name
   - Billing project: deeppilots-bioconductor-jun7

 #### Start a CUSTOM CLOUD ENVIRONMENT